dmitribodiu/90-days-challenge/architecture.md

-even if the complex system is at a perfect state of impeccable quality, changing a single, unit-tested component could break some other unit relying on an old behavior.
+even if the complex system is at a perfect state of impeccable quality, changing a single, unit-tested component could break some other unit relying on old behavior.

 The only way to verify change is `full regression testing` of the system But functional decomposition makes the entire system untestable in terms of